 Retirement and Old age are depicted in the media and in conversation as the end of one’s useful life.
 It is a time for sitting back and watching the world go by.
 But does that have to be true?
 The Elder’s Journey says that you now have the time and experience to make a difference in the world – not just in what you do, but more importantly, in who you are being.

 This Road-Map lays out the structure and content of the Elder’s Journey.
-Every society has stories of a Hero and his/her Heroic Quest, be it Luke Skywalker’s in the Star Wars series, or Harry Potter’s in the Harry Potter series.
+Every society has stories of a Hero and his/her Heroic Quest, be it Luke Skywalker in the Star Wars series, or Harry Potter in the Harry Potter series.
 And in every story there comes a moment when the Hero's Quest is on the point of failure.
 At that moment an Elder appears - an Obie wan Kenobie or a Dumbledore.
-The Elder provides a gift, a talisman or a word of wisdom - and the quest is saved and can continue.
+The Elder provides a gift, a talisman or a word of wisdom - the Hero is saved and the Quest can continue.
 In modern life, the need for Elder Wisdom is just as necessary – it’s just that a concept called Retirement took the Elders out of the picture –and it’s time they were brought back in.

 The Elder's Journey

 Disclaimer : Many of us say we will never retire.
 If we are talking about sitting back and doing nothing for the next 30 years - then the statement is true.
 If we intend to stay active, engaged and useful, then "retirement" gives us the opportunity to do something different and to continue to make a difference in the world.

 - 3.3 My Mental Health

 - 3.4 My Sexual Health

 - 3.5 My Financial Health